pulsar-edit/pulsar-edit.github.io/docs/blog/20230401-confused-Techie-PON.md

 Happy stargazing!

-And also, remember, this is a **joke**.
+Important note: this is a **joke**.
 But if you do like PON, the resources above are fully functional and available to use.
 Happy April Fools everyone.